 12 Camping Coffee Percolator Pot

 While I'll admit it's not essential in the strictest sense of the word, the camping experience would not be the same for me without drinking a hot mug of coffee that's been brewed in a coffee pot on an open fire.
 You can make your beverage in a pan, of course, and then filter out the grounds, but I prefer a percolator.

 My personal favorite is the GSI Outdoors Enamelware percolator.
 The rugged, classic design of this percolator makes it easy to use and transport, and it makes a strong, hearty cup of coffee, just what I need at the start of a day outdoors.
 I've owned one for years and I'm sure it will last many years more.
 It was also a surprisingly affordable purchase.

-Here are some more items that you might want to consider taking on your camping adventure:
+Here are some more pieces of equipment that you might want to consider taking on your camping adventure:

 - Portable folding kitchen table: Feasible if car camping, but out of the question for backpackers, these are useful for prepping food and provide a raised surface space.